Skip to contents

 Three execution modes: Shinylive runs entirely in-browser, Native spawns a real R or Python process, and Container runs inside Docker or Podman.

-Strategy How it Works App Size First Launch
+Strategy Behavior App Size First Launch Best For

-system Uses R/Python already on the machine Smallest Requires pre-install
+system Uses R/Python already installed Smallest Requires pre-install Internal tools for users who already have R or Python

-See Runtime Strategies for a deep dive on each.
+See Runtime Strategies for when to pick each.

 my-electron-app/